 For the record, nanomaterials are extraordinarily small particles measured in billionths of a meter (nanometers).
-The tiny particles are supposed to help the CBD get through the body – and its cell structures – in a far more efficient manner than via the human digestive system.
-It is an interesting method of consuming CBD, because it is supposedly far better than the traditional forms of consumption.
+The tiny particles are supposed to help the CBD get through the body – and its cell structures – in a far more efficient manner because the relative surface area of the CBD oil is a lot higher.
+It is an interesting method of consuming CBD because it is supposedly far better than the traditional forms of consumption.

 CBD Water Benefits

-As we explained above, CBD water allows for rapid bioavailability so it will immediately help all of your body’s cells, including your red blood cells, nerve cells, and heart.
-Also, its exceptional antioxidant quality means your immune system also receives a boost.
-Typical benefits include faster recovery time and reduced muscle pain.
+As we explained above, CBD water potentially allows for rapid bioavailability and increased absorption of the CBD.
+Some CBD water may also be infused with additional antioxidants, which can give your immune system a boost.
+Possible benefits include faster recovery time and reduced muscle pain.

 In terms of flavor, there shouldn’t be much of a taste at all because you’re effectively only drinking mineral water with CBD in it.
-Most brands add up to 50 mg of CBD to a bottle of water; this is more than enough to deal with most maladies, although experts believe people with epilepsy might need up to 300 mg a day to reduce seizures.
-Of course, CBD water is completely non-intoxicating (i.e. it doesn’t get you high) and you should feel energetic and refreshed after drinking a bottle.
+Most brands add up to 50 mg of CBD to a bottle of water.
+Since the FDA does not regulate CBD, researchers don’t know what the optimal dose for CBD is.
+Of course, CBD water is completely non-psychoactive (i.e., it doesn’t get you high), and you may feel energetic and refreshed after drinking a bottle.

 The Trouble with CBD Water